BerkeleyLibrary/willa/README.rst

 ``K_VALUE``
     Int.
 The k value used for retrieving context from the vector_store.
 The default is 4

+``NULL_AUTH``
+    Boolean.
+Whether to allow anyone to login with any name and password.
+Defaults to ``False``.
+    This is used for local development *only*, to bypass CAS requirements (and avoid storing OIDC credentials on development machines).
+Setting this to ``True`` will allow any access to the system authenticate as any user, and create an unlimited number of new users with any given username.
+Only enable for development purposes.

 ``ETL_TRACING``
     Boolean.
 Whether to trace embedding calls in Langfuse.
 Defaults to ``False``.